-In terms of Adwords search ads, they focus on pushing forward the mobile app development and Python outsourcing.
+In terms of Adwords search ads, they focus on pushing forward the mobile app/android development.

 There are more CTA’s on the page, one for those who are ready to move on in the funnel and get an estimation, others for those who are more in the research mode.

 Beside Google search ads, Netguru is experimenting also with Facebook ads.

 The copy tries to be engaging, it often includes social proof.

 They are doing also brilliant work with remarketing using Lead Ads to subscribe to their newsletter or direct us to more brand awareness content.

 From my assumptions they are having the following remarketing funnel: